-A bone of contention: Reason for Conflict
+A bone of contention

-Bear out: Confirm
+Bear out:

-- He will bear out my honesty.
+- Example: He will bear out my honesty.

-Break out: Blow up
+Break out:

 A bone of contention | Reasons of Conflict | This land is a bone of contention among the brothers. |

-Above Board | Honest and fair | His Honesty is above board. |
+Above Board | Honest and fair | His honesty is above board. |

-A Birds Eye View | Overview | You can get a birds-ey view of the city from the hills. |
+A Birds Eye View | Overview | You can get a bird’s-eye view of the city from the hills. |

 A curtain lecture | Wife conflict with husband | His wife often gives him a curtain lecture. |